zachvalenta/notes-sw/svc/design-patterns.md

 * https://github.com/Olshansk/postgres_for_everything
 * hidden control flow, PHP vs. Zig https://news.ycombinator.com/item?id=42203084

+尝试
+* complicated by not complex
+* simple but not easy
+* a straight line but many steps

 ## maintainable

 * _maintainability_: other devs able to work on system